 Learn more about choosing a registered agent in our What is a Registered Agent article.

 File Your LLC’s Articles of Organization: An LLC’s Articles of Organization, also known as a Certificate of Formation or Certificate of Organization in some states, is the document you must file with the state to officially form your LLC.
-You can fill out the information on the LLC formation documents yourself (online or by mail) or hire an LLC formation service to do the work for you.
+You can fill out the information on the LLC formation documents yourself (online or by mail) or hire an business formation service to do the work for you.

 An LLC Operating Agreement must be created: The LLC operating agreement outlines the responsibilities of members and ownership of your LLC.